jadu101/jadu101.github.io/content/Hackthebox📦/Linux🐧/HTB-Intuition.md

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/intuition/image-22.png)

-Checkin on **Create PDF Report**, we can see that we input URL and the web app will generate a PDF Report out of it:
+Checking on **Create PDF Report**, we can see that we input URL and the web app will generate a PDF Report out of it:

 `/create_pdf_report`